danielsnider/cell-bio/README.md

-This page lists fully autnomatic computer vision and A.I projects by Daniel Snider at the SickKids Research Institute in Toronto, Canada.
+This page lists fully automatic computer vision projects by Daniel Snider at the SickKids Research Institute in Toronto, Canada.

 ## Segmentation in Transmission Electron Microscopy (TEM)